Savalas Clouting

-Savalas Jose Fransisco Clouting (born 8 September 1975) is a former speedway rider from England.
+Savalas Jose Fransisco Clouting (born 8 September 1975) is an English former speedway rider.

 Speedway career

 Clouting reached the final of the British Speedway Championship in 1998.
 He rode in the top tier of British Speedway from 1992–2002, riding for various clubs.
+He ended his career at Eastbourne Eagles after the 2002 season.

 In addition to reaching the British Final he was crowned British Junior Champion in 1996 and reached the final of the Individual Speedway Junior World Championship in 1995.

+In 2024, he was part of a team that undertook a marathon charity cycling ride for the Speedway Riders Benevolent Fund.

 Family

 His son Jacob Clouting is a speedway rider.